gioleppe/gioleppe.github.io/content/posts/azure-openai-opentofu/index.md

 ---
-title: "Deploying AzureOpenAi Service using OpenTofu/Terraform"
+title: "Deploying AzureOpenAI Service using OpenTofu/Terraform"
 draft: false
+date: "2024-02-14"
 ---
 Lately, some friends have asked me to cooperate on a scientific paper regarding LLMs.
 As part of this collaboration, I had to assess the feasibility of the automatic deployment of an LLM on a public cloud.